robeving/LinuxTerminalFailGifs/README.md

 chmod +x LinuxTerminalFailGifs/fail.sh
 sudo apt install imagemagick bc uuid jq
 ```
 4. Edit LinuxTerminalFailGifs/fail.sh and ensure the config lines at the top of the file seem reasonable.
-They are set for Ubuntu 18.04 WSL defaults
+I've already set reasonable defaults for Ubuntu 18.04 WSL.
 5. Go to https://developers.giphy.com/ and get an API key.
-Add this key to LinuxTerminalFailGifs/gifhy.key
+Add this to a new file called LinuxTerminalFailGifs/gifhy.key
-4. Add the following to the end of your .bashrc
+4. Add the following to the end of your .bashrc then restart your session to pick up these changes.

 ```
 PROMPT_COMMAND="$PROMPT_COMMAND"$'\n'"__prompt_command"